Turbo-Charge Your Revenue!

 Here are a few categories that make both fulfillment services different

 To become an Amazon FBA seller, all you need to do is sign up.
-People from all over the world can sell using FBA.
-However, this comes with fierce competition on the platform because of no barrier to entry.
+People from all over the world can sell using FBA leading to fierce competition on the platform because of no barrier to entry.

-The strict selection process on Walmart also means there is less competition and sellers can have a greater chance of winning the Buy Box.
+The strict selection process on Walmart also means there is less competition and sellers can have a greater chance of winning the Buy Box and standing out on the platform.
 On the other hand, winning the Buy Box on Amazon can be challenging.

 On the Amazon platform, sellers have to choose between two subscription plans: the Individual Selling Plan and the Professional Selling Plan.